truenas/documentation/content/SCALEUIReference/Storage/Datasets/DatasetsScreensScale.md

 **Manage Rsync Tasks** opens the **Data Protection > [Rsync Tasks]({{< relref "RsyncTasksScreensSCALE.md" >}})** screen list view where you can manage scheduled rsync tasks.

+The **Snapshot** counter shows the number of snapshots taken.
+The **Snapshot Tasks** counter shows the number of scheduled snapshot tasks.
+The **Replication Tasks** counter shows the number of scheduled replication tasks.
+The **Cloud Sync Tasks** and **Rsync Task** counters show shows the number of schedule push tasks.
+These tasks protect or back up data, where pull sync tasks do not and are not included in the task count.
 {{< /expand >}}

 ### Permissions Widget